tpm2dev/tpm.dev.tutorials/Intro/README.md

 plaintext cryptographically names an object that the application has access to.
 This is used to communicate secrets ("credentials") to TPMs.

+There is also a notion of signing keys that can only be used to sign PKIX certificates.

 ## Attestation

 Attestation is the process of demonstrating that a system's current state is "trusted", or the truthfulness of some set of assertions.

+Often a system gets something in exchange for attesting to its current state.
+E.g., keys for unlocking filesystems, or device credentials.

 As you can see in our [tutorial on attestation](Attestation/README.md), many TPM concepts can be used to great effect: